hautonjt/data-pipeline/docs/exercise1.md

 ---

-# NiFi Enrichment (2)
+# Exercise: NiFi Enrichment (2)

-**Mini Exercise:** find the correct `IP Address Record Path` for the destination IP by inspecting queued FlowFiles as shown above.
+**Mini-Lab:** find the correct `IP Address Record Path` for the destination IP by inspecting queued FlowFiles as shown above.
 Also set the Record Reader and Record Writer to appropriate values.

 **See next slide for the answer.**

 ---

-# NiFi Enrichment (3)
+# Exercise: NiFi Enrichment (3)

-**Exercise answer**: `IP Address Record Path` should be set to
+**Mini-Lab Answer:** `IP Address Record Path` should be set to
 ```
 /destination/ip
 ```